Critics of SQ 814 explain pitfalls of funding change

 Making changes to the funding stream would have a detrimental impact on all the progress the state has made, he said.

-As attorney general, Edmondson was essential in creating TSET and its lockbox.
+As attorney general, Edmondson was essential in creating TSET and its "lockbox," which ensured that the funds received in the settlement were kept safe and only the earnings on that money were spent.
 He said voters wanted decisions about health care made by health professionals and not the Legislature.

-Edmondson said TSET dollars have been instrumental in cutting tobacco use and have been used to fund cancer research.
+Edmondson said TSET earnings have been instrumental in cutting tobacco use and have been used to fund cancer research.

-Matt Glanville, Oklahoma government relations director for the American Cancer Society Cancer Action Network, said those opposed to the state question, No on 814 – Campaign for a Healthier Oklahoma, plan on airing television commercials before the Nov.
+Matt Glanville, Oklahoma government relations director for the American Cancer Society Cancer Action Network, said those opposed to the state question, No on 814 — Campaign for a Healthier Oklahoma, plan to air television commercials before the Nov.
 3 election.

 Video: Voters line up in the rain to cast early ballots at ONEOK Field.